khaors/geocompr/main.md

 To learn more about **RQGIS** please refer to the (hopefully) forthcoming paper (cite).

 ## (R)SAGA
-Similar to QGIS, the System for Automated Geoscientific Analyses (SAGA; Table \@ref(tab:gis_comp)) provides the possibility to run SAGA modules from Python (SAGA Python API).
+Similar to QGIS, the System for Automated Geoscientific Analyses (SAGA; Table \@ref(tab:gis-comp)) provides the possibility to run SAGA modules from Python (SAGA Python API).
 In addition, there is also a command line interface (saga_cmd.exe) to execute SAGA modules (see also [https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/](https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/)).
 **RSAGA** uses the latter to run SAGA from within R.